Cyberguru1/alx-low_level_programming/0x09-static_libraries/README.md

-##0.
-A library is not a luxury but one of the necessities of life
+#0.
+Make a library with functions
+#1.
+Create a static library